 The course will focus on the aspects of normal speech productin and perception and hearing perception.
 The purpose of this course is to provide a foundation in normal aspects of oral communication that will prepare students for advance study in the assessment and management of disorders of speech and hearing perception.
-Topics to be covered include motor speech control, aeromechanics, basic acoustics, phonatory acoustics, speech and hearing acoustics, psychoacoustics, and speech and hering perception.
-Prerequisite: COSI 325
+Topics to be covered include motor speech control, aeromechanics, basic acoustics, phonatory acoustics, speech and hearing acoustics, psychoacoustics, and speech and hearing perception.
+Recommended Preparation: COSI 325

 The course will focus on normal anatomy and physiology of the body systems involved in the processes of speech, language, hearing, and swallowing including the following: the auditory, respiratory, phonatory, articulatory, resonatory, and nervous systems.
 In part, the course material will be presented in a problem-based learning format.
 That is, normal aspects of human anatomy and physiology will be discussed in the context of the disorders that affect the processes of human communication and swallowing.

 Clinical assessment and teaching procedures as well as the role of research/theory in clinical practice.
 Procedures to observe, measure, analyze communication skills.
 Practical application through case studies.
 Students complete 25 hours of observation of speech/language assessment and intervention.
-Prerequisite: COSI 211, COSI 313, or consent of instructor.
+Prereq: COSI 211 or COSI 313.

 This course provides an introduction to linguistics, with application to clinical assessment, diagnosis and therapy of language disorders.
 In particular, the course provides an introduction to theory and methods of linguistics: universal properties of human language; phonetic, phonological, morphological, syntactic, and semantic structures and analysis; nature and form of grammar.

 Disorders of hearing, assessment of hearing; including behavioral and objective measures; intervention strategies; and identification programs.
-Prerequisite: COSI 325 and COSI 321 or COSI 421.
+Offered as COSI 370 and COSI 470.
+Prereq: COSI 325.

 Additional Required Courses Outside the Program: